pediapress/mwlib.rl/README.txt

 The font configuration can be changed in fontconfig.py.
 For the default configuration to work properly it is necessary to install a couple of fonts.
-If these fonts are not installed built-in Adone fonts are used where necessary.
+If these fonts are not installed built-in Adobe fonts are used where necessary.

 The following fonts need to be installed:
 AR PL UMing HK, Ezra SIL, Nazli, UnBatang, Arundina Serif, Lohit Telugu, Sarai, Lohit Punjabi,